WHAT MAKES OUR ACUPUNCTURE PROGRAM UNIQUE?

-AIAM’s Acupuncture Program is a graduate level program awarding a Master Degree in Acupuncture with advanced academic demands within the full-time curriculum.
+AIAM’s Acupuncture Program is a graduate-level program awarding a Master of Acupuncture degree with advanced academic demands within the full-time curriculum.

 Our program is one of only a handful of programs available in the Midwest, and one of the most respected programs in the country.
 We give students the skills to succeed and take what they learn in the classroom and apply it to real situations through our on-site clinic.

 Time is money and AIAM’s Master of Acupuncture program is the shortest in the country.
 It is designed for you to develop strong clinical skills, have the knowledge to pass your national certification exams, apply for licensure, and position you for a career as a primary healthcare practitioner.
 Enter the workforce prepared for success in the shortest time possible.
 AIAM graduates consistently have success with the NCCAOM certification exam.

 Your AIAM Master’s degree can be your entrance to a rewarding career, and it can also be a stepping stone into further education.
 If desired, AIAM graduates are normally eligible for admission at all other Herbal certificate programs and/or Doctorate programs throughout the US.